Music

 C462: 22 Recreation Studies

-Jerome Naulais.
+by Jerome Naulais.
 International Music Diffusion, 1990, SS, 23 pages.
-An

-interesting set of intermediate etudes (about third year).
+interesting set of intermediate etudes.
 Several are

 dance forms (waltz, tango, Charleston) with many pieces having a

 contemporary edge.
-The variety of tempos, meters, rhythmic
+The variety of tempos, meters (5/4, 5/8 etc.),

 figures and keys (to four flats and sharps) should aid in the player's